MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/02-qna.md

 1. In the test pane, at the bottom enter the message `What is Microsoft Learn?`.
 An appropriate response from the FAQ should be returned.
 1. Enter the message `Thanks!` An appropriate chit-chat response should be returned.
 1. Enter the message `Tell me about Microsoft credentials`.
 The answer you created should be returned along with a follow-up prompt link.
-1. Select the **Learn more about certification** follow-up link.
+1. Select the **Learn more about credentials** follow-up link.
 The follow-up answer with a link to the certification page should be returned.
 1. When you're done testing the knowledge base, close the test pane.

 ## Deploy and test the knowledge base